-The village lies at the foot of dramatic mountains that encircle it to the south while a small scenic bay opens up to the Firth of Clyde and the Campbeltown peninsula to the north.
-A dramatic ruined castle dominates the mudflats of the bay which is a good starting point for the Newton Point coastal path that runs east around the coastline.
+The village lies at the foot of dramatic hills that encircle it to the south while a small scenic bay opens up to the Firth of Clyde and the Campbeltown peninsula to the north.
+A ruined castle dominates the mudflats of the bay which is a good starting point for the Newton Point coastal path that runs east around the coastline.

 Whisky-lovers, meanwhile, will enjoy samples of fine single-malt Scotch during a visit to the Lochranza distillery located off the A841 at the entrance to the village.

 Buy tour tickets

 The Isle of Arran on Scotland’s west coast has long been a firm favourite with holidaying Scots thanks to its close proximity to Glasgow, its beautiful landscapes, and its brain-boggling number of tourist activities.